Tag Archives: Moses

 BUT God!

 Howbeit, there is a softer side to me as well.
 This thing called “tears”.
 A family member has even called me sentimental.
 I have been known to cry after losing a beloved pet, even an insect (hey, they make pets too, at least they did for me when I was a child).
 I recently cried when my husband surprised me with flowers after having a taxing day.
 I cried – or blubbered rather – after shooting my first deer.
-I may cry during weddings, engrossed in a book, listening to a song, or when watching a movie.
+I may cry during weddings, engrossed in a book, listen to a song, or when watching a movie.
 I especially cry when I hear a newborn’s first cry, whether in real life or on TV, I can’t help it, the tears flow.
-I sometimes cry while laughing at something funny, in opening up presents, when saying goodbye, while praying, or worshiping and singing in church.
-Seeing majestic mountains, colorful rainbows, the stillness of the ocean, a fluffy kitten, or a hummingbird nestling near by can make me cry.
+I sometimes cry while laughing at something funny, opening up presents, when saying goodbye, praying, or worshiping and singing in church.
+Seeing majestic mountains, colorful rainbows, the stillness of the ocean, a fluffy kitten, or a hummingbird nestling nearby can make me cry.
 I even cried when I heard my grandchild call me “Mimi” for the first time.
 And yes, at times I cry when I’m hurt, scared, tired, or angry.

 But I don’t want you to know that.
 Because I am tough.
 Not weak.
 Remember?

-Now I’m not much of a horse person, but I know enough to know that a horse is full of grace and strength with every muscle, tendons and ligaments working in unison to support a rider at galloping speed.
+Now I’m not much of a horse person, but I know enough to know that a horse is full of grace and strength with every muscle, tendon, and ligament working in unison to support a rider at galloping speed.
 Yet, that same powerful, majestic horse is controlled by a bit in its mouth and will move in the direction the rider wants to go.

 When I read about Moses, he was the meekest man who walked the earth.
 When I read about Jesus, He was all-powerful, yet kept that power in check.
-His meekness was not weakness.
+His meekness was not a weakness.

 So, I say: It’s okay.
 It’s okay to let your guard down at times and reveal your softer, sensitive self.
-It doesn’t mean you’re a softy, or a weakling, or a pushover.
+It doesn’t mean you’re a softy, a weakling, or a pushover.
 Power under control means self-control, and that is a virtue.
 After all, we are human with God-given emotions.
 Besides, God.
 Bottles.
 Our.
 Tears.

 And because God loves us so much, I would venture to say: